-The interdisciplinary Center for the Study of Blockchain and Financial Technology provides funding to faculty and graduate students to explore the tools and techniques necessary to assess and develop scalable, cost-effective, secure, and compliant solutions.
+The interdisciplinary Center for the Study of Blockchain and Financial Technology provides funding to faculty and graduate students to explore the tools and techniques necessary to assess and develop scalable, cost-effective, and secure applications of blockchain technology.

-The Center funds research in a wide variety of disciplines including, but not limited to, the arts, law, sociology, accounting, computing, economics, engineering, entrepreneurship, finance, marketing, supply chain, etc.
+The Center funds research in a wide variety of disciplines including, but not limited to, law, policy, sociology, accounting, computing, economics, environment, engineering, health, entrepreneurship, finance, marketing, and supply chain.

 The current research areas of interest for the Center include: